yashkumat/React-Firebase-todolist/README.md

 # React-Firebase CRUD Application

-ToDo Applications are best to start learning any framework as it cover basic CRUD operations and form handling as well.
+ToDo Applications are best to start building while learning any framework as it cover basic CRUD operations and form handling as well.

 ## Tech Stack

 **Client:** React, Bootstrap